Metamask USDT:

 Is USDT on Ethereum the same as USDT on Polygon?

-While they both represent one U.S. dollar, they are technically distinct tokens on separate blockchains.
-USDT on Ethereum is an ERC-20 token, while on Polygon it follows a different standard.
+While both are pegged to the U.S. dollar, they are technically distinct tokens on separate blockchains.
+USDT on Ethereum is an ERC-20 token, while USDT on Polygon follows a different standard.
 They are not directly interchangeable and require a 'bridge' to be moved between networks.

 Our website uses cookies.
 Our Cookie Policy